aearly1/Team-2/README.md

 Response: Statement indicating the rejection of the replacement request
 Example: "Rejected"

-NOTE:
+# NOTE:
-THE REQUESTID WILL DIFFER EVERYTIME YOU SEED THE DATABASE.
+# THE REQUESTID WILL DIFFER EVERYTIME YOU SEED THE DATABASE.
 THERE IT WONT ALWAYS BE "5fdf4da964feaf10444d8c26".
 CHECK THE DATABASE FOR THE CORRECT REQUESTID OF ONE OF REQUESTS SENT TO TA SHAKA BY TA ALI.

+# use the same request that you used in the previous route.
+Just changed the accepted status to pending in the database and call this route.

 ---